Is Beekeeping Agriculture?

 The European Union Commissioner for Agriculture has said, “Beekeeping is an important part of the EU agri-food sector, helping to keep jobs in our rural areas.
 Bees are also vitally important for the sustainability of our agriculture and for healthy ecosystems.”

-In the United Kingdom, the Bee Farmers Association is an industry group working on behalf of bee farmers who produce honey and other products for sale and contract pollination services to growers.
-It provides industry training for professional development
+In the United Kingdom, the Bee Farmers Association is an industry group working for bee farmers who produce honey and other products for sale and contract pollination services to growers.
+It provides industry training for professional development.

 As another example, in Australia, Agriculture Victoria lists honey bees as livestock and requires the registration of all beehives.